sashamakarenko/fixpp/readme.md

 You have to know:

 * fixpp is not a FIX engine
-* it runs in an optimistic mode and relies on the venue FIX conformance (it saves quite a few CPU cycles...)
+* it runs in an optimistic mode and relies on the venue FIX conformance (this saves quite a few CPU cycles...)

 ## Performance